1.

 The correct answer is contraction of skeletal muscles.
 Skeletal muscles are responsible for generating body heat through their contractions.
 When these muscles contract, they produce heat as a byproduct of the energy being used.
 This heat helps to regulate body temperature and keep it within a normal range.
 The hypothalamus plays a role in regulating body temperature, but it does not directly produce heat.
 Similarly, blood vessels and contraction of cardiac muscles do not generate as much heat as skeletal muscles.

-Usually a decrease in the amount of oxygen in the blood will result in ____ of the skin
+What usually happens to the skin when there is a decrease in the amount of oxygen in the blood?

 Correct Answer